wazuh/wazuh-dashboard-plugins/plugins/wazuh-core/docs/user-manual/configuration.md

 These settings can be configured through the `Server Management` > `App Settings` application.

 This configuration is stored in a saved object in the backend side.
-Some sensitive data such as the related to the API host entries is encrypted using `wazuh_core.configuration.encryption_password`.
+Some sensitive data such as the related to the API host entries is encrypted using `wazuh_core.configuration.encryption_key`.

 ## Configure